Ajo Unified School District

 Will my child have access to the Internet while on campus?

-Yes, and we ask all students to remember that the use of technology resources in the Ajo Unified School District is a privilege, not a right.
+Yes, and we ask all students to remember that using technology resources in the Ajo Unified School District is a privilege, not a right.
 Any action by a user specifically designated below or constituting an inappropriate use of a computer system or network is subject to consequences.
-Acceptable use of the electronic information services requires that the use of the resources be in accordance with the following guidelines and support the educational goals of the Ajo Unified School District.
-The user must:
+Acceptable use of electronic information services requires that the use of the resources be in accordance with the following guidelines and support the educational goals of the Ajo Unified School District.
+The user must comply with the following:

 1. Use the computer systems for educational purposes only.

-2. Agree not to submit, publish, display, or retrieve/download or install any executable program, inappropriate material, including material that is defamatory, abusive, obscene, profane, gang related, sexually threatening, racially offensive, or illegal.
+2. Agree not to submit, publish, display, or retrieve/download or install any executable program or inappropriate material, including defamatory, abusive, obscene, profane, gang-related, sexually threatening, racially offensive, or illegal.

-3. Not attempt to harm, modify, dismantle, remove parts, damage, or gain unauthorized access to district systems or data, devices, or network accounts that belong to other students or staff, destroy software, or interfere with the security system.
+3. Do not attempt to harm, modify, dismantle, remove parts, damage, or gain unauthorized access to district systems or data, devices, or network accounts belonging to other students or staff, destroy software, or interfere with the security system.

 6. Understand that email on networks is not secure or private.

-7. Not reveal home addresses or personal phone numbers over the computer system.
+7. Do not reveal home addresses or personal phone numbers over the computer system.

-8. Not use the computer to make any unauthorized purchases or to conduct any non-approved business.
+8. Do not use the computer to make unauthorized purchases or conduct non-approved business.

 9. Abide by all copyright regulations, thereby refraining from copying copyrighted software.